openid/sharedsignals/openid-sharedsignals-eventdef-specification-1_0.md

 : REQUIRED, JSON string: URI of the version of JSON Schema that this document adheres to.
 E.g., `https://json-schema.org/draft/2020-12/schema`.
 Normative Schema Keyword.

 \\$id
-: REQUIRED, JSON string: Event Identifier of the SET and URI of the schema.
+: REQUIRED, JSON string: URI of the schema, also known as the Event Identifier of the SET appended in accordance with[Schema Ids](#schema-ids).
 MUST be publicly accessible or available out-of-band and resolve to JSON Schema document.
 Normative Schema Keyword.

 title
 : REQUIRED, JSON string: Title of the schema.
 Informational Schema Annotation.